-The Office of Personnel Management (OPM) announced Wednesday that for plan year 2020 federal employees and retirees will pay — on average — 5.6% more toward their Federal Employees Health Benefits (FEHB) premiums in 2021.
+The Office of Personnel Management (OPM) announced Wednesday that federal workers and retirees will pay — on average — 4.9% more towards their share of Federal Employees Health Benefits (FEHB) premiums in 2021.
 This change is slightly lower than the 2020 premium rate increase of 5.6%.

-The government’s share of FEHB premiums, according to OPM, will go up by an average of 3.2% in 2020.
+The government’s share of FEHB premiums will go up by an average of 3% in 2021.
 On average, the government’s share of the of the total cost of an employee’s health insurance premiums is 70%.
-The specific 2020 FEHB premiums rate change will vary based on the plan an enrollee chooses.
+The specific amount of the 2021 FEHB premiums rate change will vary based on the plan an enrollee chooses.

-The Federal Benefits Open Season begins November 11 and ends December 9, 2019.
-The annual open season gives Federal employees and retirees and other eligible individuals the opportunity to review their FEHB and FEDVIP plan options, make changes, and enroll for the upcoming benefit year that begins January 1, 2020.
+Federal Benefits Open Season begins Monday, November 9 and ends Monday, December 14, 2020.
+The annual open season gives federal employees and other eligible individuals the opportunity to review their FEHB and vision/dental (FEDVIP) plan options, make changes, and enroll for the upcoming benefit year that begins January 1, 2021.

 The charts below provide information on biweekly and monthly premiums, including the total premiums, the amount the government pays, and the change in the enrollee’s portion of the premium compared to last year.
 All FEHB plans offer Self Only, Self Plus One, and Self and Family enrollment types.

 In some cases, the enrollee share of premiums for the Self Plus One enrollment type will be higher than for the Self and Family enrollment type.
 Enrollees who wish to cover one eligible family member are free to elect either the Self and Family or Self Plus One enrollment type.
 Check premiums on OPM’s website at www.opm.gov/fehbpremiums.